 Not everything belongs in the trash.
 Electronics, metals, certain plastics, and even mattresses can often be recycled — you just have to find the right place.

-- Check with local recycling centers or city websites
+- Check with local recycling centers or your city’s website

 - Use e-waste recycling programs for old gadgets